How Long Can Solar Battery Power a House During an Outage?

 Home battery capacity

-Capacity — the amount of energy a battery can story — is one of the main features that influence how long a battery can power a house during a power outage.
+Capacity — the amount of energy a battery can store — is one of the main features that influence how long a battery can power a house during a power outage.

-Battery storage capacity is measured in kilowatt hours (kWh) and can vary from as little as 1 kWh to over 10 kWh.
+Battery capacity is measured in kilowatt-hours (kWh) and can vary from as little as 1 kWh to 18 kWh.
 Multiple batteries can be combined together to add even more capacity, but a 10 kWh home battery is typical for most homes.

 During a power outage, assuming you have a fully charged home battery, you will be able to use most of the 10 kWh of stored energy.
-You’ll want to leave a minimum charge of 5-10% on your battery for a couple main reasons:
+However, depending on the battery type, you’ll want to leave a minimum charge of 5-10% on your battery for a couple main reasons:

 - To maintain the health of your battery